On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 5.2 Map base layer

-6. Development insights
+6. Development notes

 6.1 Real-world validation